sinai-dev/OSLDocs/Custom/Characters.md

 * The <b>unique identifier</b> for this character template.
 * Can be used for the actual Character UID, or you can override it for dynamic spawns.
 * Used by the OnSpawn callback to invoke the corresponding template's method.

+`SaveType` (enum)
+* Determines how the character is saved.
+* `Temporary` will not save the character at all.
+* `Scene` will save the character with the scene, and reset them on Area Reset.
+* `Follower` will make the character change scenes with the players and never be destroyed unless you do it manually with your mod.

 `Name` (string)
 * The name of the character